-- 3 units, Letter, 3 lec
+- 3 units, Letter, 3 lec, DE

 - DA, CSU

-- Prerequisite: CH DEV 1

 - This course provides an understanding of the principles and practices necessary to run an Early Childhood Education Program.
 State California licensing regulations, fiscal planning and management, personnel management, child abuse recognition and reporting requirements, and brochure development are some of the important topics covered.
 Professionalism and quality standards are emphasized.

-CH DEV 039: Administration & Supervision of Early Childhood Programs II
+CH DEV 039: Administration II: Personnel and Leadership in Early Childhood Education

-- 3 units, Letter, 3 lec - DA, CSU
+- 3 units, Letter, 3 lec

+- DA, CSU

-- Prerequisite: CH DEV 1 - This course provides an in depth study of finances, including grant and proposal writing.
+- This course provides an in depth study of finances, including grant and proposal writing.
 Licensing requirements for a wide variety of children's programs will be explored.
 Risk management and disaster preparedness for children's programs will be covered.
 Other topics covered include advocacy, staff development, professionalism as well as current trends in child development.